alexandregsg/alexandregsg/README.md

 I'm currently pursuing my Master's in Finance at Nova School of Business and Economics, after completing a postgraduate degree in Data Science at NOVA IMS and a bachelor's in Economics from the University of Coimbra.

 My academic journey combines finance, economics, and data science, giving me a solid foundation in statistical analysis, programming, and economic modeling.

-I'm particularly interested in how data-driven techniques can improve financial decision-making and economic policy.
+### 🚀 Interests:

+* Financial Markets
+* Investment Banking
+* Private Equity
+* Applied Machine Learning

 ### 📚 Recent Projects: